top of page

 Fees

-The fees for a new grant of a Coat of Arms may range from $150 to $375 USD depending on a huge array of variables.
-Commoner heraldry is not expensive due to the inability to use a variety of elements, such as supporters, crowns, coronets, and mottos.
+The fees for a new grant of a Coat of Arms for non-nobility is based on a totality of adminents and complexity.
+Non-Nobility heraldry is less expensive due to the inability to use a variety of elements, such as supporters, crowns, and coronets.
 Our heralds spend a great deal of time designing, researching, communicating with the grantee, and making sure these Coats of Arms conform to Principality Heraldic Laws as well as maintaining adherence to traditional Heraldic traditions globally as much as possible.
 However, Principality Heraldic Laws come before those traditions in other authorities.

-Furthermore, anyone who confirms existing Arms, has their Arms modified to comply withy the Principality Heraldic Traditions and Laws, or receives a grant of new Arms; then their Armorial Achievement will be automatically recorded in Our Heraldic Rolls which will also be available in a hardcopy book.
+A confirmation of existing arms has a fixed fee of $150 USD because their arms have to be redrawn by our heraldic artists making sure they comply with the Principality Heraldic Traditions and Laws and will be automatically recorded in Our Heraldic Rolls which will also be available in a hardcopy book.

 Enquiries